 At Noddy’s, our carers are always available to discuss anything regarding your child’s development and needs, for example, ensuring that routines established at home are continued at the nursery too.

 Key carers plan activities based around your child’s individual needs by tracking and observing their development.
 Each child is assigned a key carer who you will be introduced to you during your induction when first joining the nursery.
 They will discuss your child's progress with you on a regular basis and a detailed learning journey for your child is provided each term.
 Parent and key carer meetings take place once a term.
-Sleep, food and nappy charts are completed daily and are available in all classrooms for you to view.
-In addition you will receive verbal reports from your child's carers when collecting your child at the end of the day.

 Our carers hold varying qualifications ranging from NVQ levels 2 - 6, Diplomas in child care, QTS (Qualified Teacher Status) or an NNEB in Nursery Nursing.
 Training is carried out continuously by our in-house training team to ensure that staff development is in line with the EYFS.
 We have Special Education Needs & Disabilities Co-ordinators (SENDCO) and senior first aid officers at both nursery's who are supported by others holding certificates in paediatric first aid.
 All our carers have had Disclosure Barring Service (DBS) checks and references obtained prior to them joining us.

 Our extra curricular activities take place throughout the week in both nurseries with the children taking part in sport, dance, ballet, music and drama.